 There are some medical events reported by respondents where the payments were zero.
-This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, (3) care was covered under a flat fee arrangement beginning in an earlier year, or (4) follow-up visits were provided without a separate charge (e.g., after a surgical procedure).
+This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, or (3) care for these events was covered under a flat fee arrangement with all expenditures appearing on the stem event.
 If all of the medical events for a person fell into one of these categories, then the total annual expenditures for that person would be zero.